servalproject/serval-dna/README.md

  * The **[Distributed Numbering Architecture (DNA)][DNA]** is the key innovation that makes mesh telephony viable in the absence of any infrastructure, eg, in the aftermath of a natural disaster or in remote locations.
-It is a protocol carried over MDP (see below) that allows any device to ask its neighboring devices for a phone number (DID).
-Such a request will propagate through the mesh, and any device may respond with the identity (SID) of a subscriber who has “claimed” that DID.
+DNA is a protocol carried over MDP (see below) that asks many devices at once if they will answer a phone number (DID).
+A device will respond with its own subscriber identity (SID) if its user has “claimed” that DID.
+This allows phone calls to be established over the mesh using conventional phone numbers.

  * The **[Serval Keyring][]** is a flat file containing all the user identities on a single device.
 Each identity is a set of elliptic curve secret cryptographic keys that belong to a single “mesh subscriber”, indexed by the subscriber's 256-bit public key, called a SID.
-Each identity in the keyring is locked by its own user-chosen password (called a PIN in the code and documentation), using elliptic curve cryptography to protect locked entries from theft or tampering, and steganography to allow the user to plausibly deny the existence of any locked identity.
+Each identity in the keyring is locked by its own user-chosen password (called a PIN in the code and documentation), using elliptic curve cryptography to protect locked entries from theft or tampering, and steganography to allow the user to plausibly deny the existence of locked identities.

  * The **[Mesh Datagram Protocol (MDP)][MDP]** is Serval's own layer 3 protocol designed for secure mesh networking.
-It is completely independent of Internet protocols such as IP and UDP, but for the time being is implemented as an “overlay” network based on UDP/IP because that is the interface that Linux and other operating systems provide for sending data over WiFi.
-   However, MDP could easily be implemented directly over a layer 2 data link such as WiFi or Ethernet MAC.
-MDP uses subscribers' public keys (SID) as source and destination addresses, and has a 32-bit port number analogous to the 16-bit port number used in TCP/IP.
+It is completely independent of Internet protocols such as IP and UDP, although for the time being it is implemented as an “overlay” network based on UDP/IP because that is the interface that Linux and other operating systems provide for sending data over Wi-Fi.
+However, MDP could easily be implemented directly over a layer 2 data link such as Wi-Fi or Ethernet MAC.
+MDP uses subscribers' public keys (SID) as source and destination addresses, has a 32-bit port number analogous to the 16-bit port number used in TCP/IP, and encrypts all packet contents by default, using the public key (SID) of the destination.

  * The **[Voice over Mesh Protocol (VoMP)][VoMP]** is Serval's own call negotiation and two-way audio streaming protocol used to implement mesh voice calls.
-It is analogous to SIP/RTS, which is the dominant protocol used to implement Voice over Internet Protocol, but VoMP is designed for the variable and unstable conditions of wireless mesh networks.
+It fills the same role as SIP/RTS, the dominant protocol used for Voice over Internet Protocol, but VoMP is designed for the variable and unstable conditions of wireless mesh networks.
 VoMP's session state model and signalling can handle packet loss, mid-call re-routing and re-connection where SIP would fail.
 VoMP's audio streaming can encapsulate many codecs and even DTMF (dialpad button) signalling.

- * The **[Rhizome][]** content distribution service is a storage engine implemented using SQLite and a content-exchange protocol based on MDP and HTTP for the pervasive dissemination of content like images, videos, documents, software upgrades, etc.  Each piece of content in Rhizome is called a “bundle”, which has two parts: a *manifest* that describes the content, and the *payload*, which is the content itself.
+ * **[Rhizome][]** is a content storage and distribution service implemented using SQLite and a content-exchange protocol based on MDP.
+It can be used to disseminate content like images, videos, documents, software upgrades, etc.  Each piece of content in Rhizome is called a “bundle”, which has two
+   parts: a *manifest* that describes the content, and the *payload*, which is the content itself.
 Each bundle has its own unique cryptographic identifier that allows any recipient to verify that it has not been tampered with.
 A bundle's payload may be encrypted by the author so that only the designated recipient can read it.

  * The **[MeshMS][]** messaging service sends short text messages using Rhizome as its transport.
 Each message thread is stored and carried in a pair of